 Close

-Registered health practitioners or students must inform Ahpra and their National Board within seven days of becoming aware of a relevant event or change in their status in relation to the events outlined below.
+Registered health practitioners or students must tell Ahpra and their National Board within seven days of becoming aware of a relevant event or change in their status in relation to the events outlined below.

 Registered practitioners must tell us if: